aptos-foundation/AIPs/aips/openid-txn-authenticator.md

 OIDB accounts rely on OAuth and OIDC, whose security in turn relies on the security of DNS and the X.509 certificate ecosystem.

-While we believe this to be acceptable for a large proportion of users and use-cases, power users and security-focused use-cases can be handled by deploying OIDB accounts in a $t$-out-of-$n$ fashion[^multiauth], with additional security factors.
+While we believe this to be acceptable for a large proportion of users and use-cases, power users and security-focused use-cases can be handled by deploying OIDB accounts in a $t$ out of $n$ fashion[^multiauth], with additional security factors.

 ### Compromised OIDC provider